 There are regulations that apply to the supply of electrical equipment and appliances.
 The requirements set out in the regulations must be followed.
-A failure to do so is a criminal offence.
+Failure to do so is a criminal offence.

-- Part 4 of the Electricity Safety Act – sets out the specific provisions for approval, supply and use of electrical equipment in Victoria.
+- – sets out the specific provisions for approval, supply and use of electrical equipment in Victoria.

 The term 'in-scope' is defined in law and means electrical equipment that is: